oven-sh/bun/docs/cli/build.md

 ### `define`

-An map of global identifiers to be replaced at build time.
+A map of global identifiers to be replaced at build time.
 Keys of this object are identifier names, and values are JSON strings that will be inlined.

 {% callout }
 This is not needed to inline `process.env.NODE_ENV`, as Bun does this automatically.